1st Armored Division (United States): Combat operations

+These elements became part of the Center Task Force of TORCH.

+On 8 November 1942, Combat Command B (CCB) of the division landed east and west of Oran, Algeria, under the command of Brigadier General Lunsford E. Oliver.
+The beach landings were unopposed, but Vichy French troops in the area resisted the Allied advance inland.
+This was the Division's proper first contact with an enemy, and the Division was the first American armored division to see combat in World War II.

-The unit's proper first contact with an enemy was as part of the Allied invasion of Northwest Africa, Operation Torch, on 8 November 1942.
-Elements of the division became part of the Northern Task Force and became the first American armored division to see combat in World War II.
-Combat Command B (CCB) of the division landed east and west of Oran under the command of Brigadier General Lunsford E. Oliver and entered the city on 10 November 1942.
-On 24 November 1942, CCB moved from Tafraoui, Algeria to Bedja, Tunisia, and raided the Djedeida airfield the next day and conquered the city on 28 November 1942.
-CCB moved southwest of Tebourba on 1 December 1942, engaged with German forces on El Guessa Heights on 3 December 1942, but its lines were pierced on 6 December 1942.
+The Division overcame this resistance, captured the Airport at Tafraoui, and entered the city on 10 November 1942.
+The Oran area was secure and CCB moved to Bedja, in Tunisia, arriving by 24 November.
+CCB raided the Djedeida airfield on 25 November next day and occupied the city on 28 November.
+CCB thenmoved southwest of Tebourba on 1 December, and engaged with German forces on El Guessa Heights on 3 December 1942. but its lines were pierced on 6 December 1942.
 CCB withdrew to Bedja with heavy equipment losses between 10 and 11 December 1942 and was placed in reserve.
 CCB next attacked in the Ousseltia Valley on 21 January 1943, and cleared that area until 29 January 1943 when sent to Bou Chebka, and arrived at Maktar on 14 February 1943.

 Combat Command A (CCA) fought at Faïd Pass commencing on 30 January 1943, and advanced to Sidi Bou Zid, where it was pushed back with heavy tank losses on 14 February 1943, and had elements isolated on Djebel Lessouda, Djebel Kasaira, and Garet Hadid.
 Combat Command C (CCC), which was formed on 23 January 1943 to raid Sened Station on 24 January, advanced towards Sbeita and counterattacked to support CCA in the Sidi Bou Zid area on 15 February 1943, but was forced to retreat with heavy losses.
 The division withdrew from Sbeita on 16 February 1943, but by 21 February 1943 CCB contained the German attack toward Tébessa.
 The German withdrawal allowed the division to recover Kasserine Pass on 26 February 1943 and assemble in reserve.
 The division moved northeast of Gafsa on 13 March 1943 and attacked in heavy rains on 17 March 1943 as CCA took Zannouch, but became immobilized by rain the next day.
 The division drove on Maknassy on 20 March 1943, and fought the Battle of Djebel Naemia on 22–25 March 1943, and then fought to break through positions barring the road to Gabès between 29 March and 1 April 1943.
 It followed up on the withdrawing German forces on 6 April 1943 and attacked towards Mateur with CCA on 27 April 1943, which fell after fighting on Hill 315 and Hill 299 on 3 May 1943.
 The division, now commanded by Major General Ernest N. Harmon, fought the Battle for Djebel Achtel between 5 and 11 May 1943 and entered Ferryville on 7 May 1943.